annakoopenu/people-people-people/README.md

 When the app runs, the scripts build the database:

-← `.data/sqlite.db`: Your database is created and SHOULD BE placed in the `.data` folder, a hidden directory whose contents aren’t copied when a project is remixed.
+← `.data/sqlite.db`: The database is created and SHOULD BE placed in the `.data` folder, a hidden directory whose contents aren’t copied when a project is remixed.

 ### User interface